How to prepare for carpal tunnel surgery & recovery: a patient's perspective

 No pain.
 Doing shoulder lifts and finger wiggles.
 I really wish I had a PT to consult with to know what is the right amount to do.
 The physician’s assistant is saying, “let pain be your guide,” but I don’t want to overdo things and mess up my recovery.
 I wish the same level of precision was put into my postop activities as my surgery.

-I just remembered a one armed action hero — Furiosa of the Mad Max franchise.
-She is a role model of empowerment for those of us recovering from carpal tunnel surgery.
+I just remembered a on-armed action hero — Furiosa of the Mad Max franchise.
+It might seem silly to anyone who hasn’t gone through carpal tunnel surgery, but it’s important to have role models for recovery — and that’s what Furiosa is.
+I find myself asking, “what would Furiosa do in this situation?”
 (I’m not saying that being without the use of an arm for a few weeks is anything like losing one permanently.)

-I want to get rid of the 25%-addiction-rate opiods.
+I want to get rid of the 25%-addiction-rate opioids.
 I check the prescription information printout from Walgreens.
 It says, “check with your pharmacist on the best way to dispose of these drugs.”